Cobblestone Throat: Causes, Symptoms, and Treatment

 Diagnosing Cobblestone Throat

 To diagnose cobblestone throat, your healthcare provider will try to figure out what is causing the bumps in your throat and your other symptoms.
-They will do a combination of assessments to figure out what is wrong.
+They will do several tests to figure out what is wrong.

 1. Medical History